-- 702.10a Haste is a static ability. - 702.10b If a creature has haste, it can attack even if it hasn't been controlled by its controller continuously since his or her most recent turn began.
-(See rule 302.6.) - 702.10c If a creature has haste, its controller can activate its activated abilities whose cost includes the tap symbol or the untap symbol even if that creature hasn't been controlled by that player continuously since his or her most recent turn began.
+- 702.10a Haste is a static ability. - 702.10b If a creature has haste, it can attack even if it hasn't been controlled by its controller continuously since their most recent turn began.
+(See rule 302.6.) - 702.10c If a creature has haste, its controller can activate its activated abilities whose cost includes the tap symbol or the untap symbol even if that creature hasn't been controlled by that player continuously since their most recent turn began.
 (See rule 302.6.) - 702.10d Multiple instances of haste on the same creature are redundant.